momanyid/synced/README.md

 # Synced

-Be synced with other people
+Be synced with friends, family, and colleagues worldwide

 <img src='./design/Screenshot (597).png'>